comsysto/spring-cloud-netflix-lab-q4-2015/doc/documentation.md

 - Eureka works like a charm when it comes to service discovery.
 Simply use the name of the target in an URL and put it into a RestTemplate.
 - Everything else is handled transparently - including client-side load balancing with Ribbon (https://github.com/Netflix/ribbon)!
 - In another lab on distributed systems, we spent a lot of time working around this issue.
 This time, everything was just right.
+- Measuring the effect of scaling out is nearly impossible on a developer machine.
+This could be easily achieved in the cloud.

 ## In Brief: Should you use Spring Cloud Netflix?